 Recent operatic highlights include performances at The Met as Micaela in Bizet’s Carmen, Donna Elvira in Mozart’s Don Giovanni, Fiordiligi in Mozart’s Così fan tutte, and Clémence in The Met premiere of Kaija Saariaho’s L’Amour de loin.
 Internationally, she made her debut at Barcelona’s Gran Teatre del Liceu as Pamina in Mozart’s The Magic Flute, and at the Zurich Opera House and Opera Frankfurt as Donna Anna in Don Giovanni.

 Ms. Phillips’s concert engagements have included the Royal Stockholm Philharmonic as well as the Chicago Symphony, San Francisco Symphony, and The Philadelphia Orchestra.
 She has also appeared in the title role of Handel’s Agrippina and as Cleopatra in Handel’s Giulio Cesare with the Boston Baroque.

-A native of Huntsville, Susanna Phillips returns frequently to her native state for recitals and orchestral appearances.
+Susanna Phillips is a native of Huntsville, Alabama.
+More than 400 people traveled from her hometown for her Metropolitan Opera debut in La bohème, in 2008.
+She returns frequently to her native state for recitals and orchestral appearances.